andersoxie/peerjs-server-eiffel/README.md

 - Only authentication with github.
 - One need to give an id from the client.

-The server is built and tested with Eiffel version 19.05
+The server is built and tested with Eiffel version 19.05 at Ubuntu

 Update ws.ini to your server configuration